alan-platform/alan-platform.github.io/pages/faq.md

 It has characteristics that make it really suited for something like a visual application builder, so who knows what the future brings here.

 ## Can I change how a property is visualized
-The generated user interface reads the annotations in an application.alan to decide how to render a property.
-The Docs cover the possibilities in more detail, check the [model grammar](/pages/docs/model/40/application/grammar.html).
+The generated user interface reads the annotations in an `application.alan` file to decide how to render a property.
+The Docs cover the possibilities in more detail, check the [model grammar](/pages/docs/model/89/application/grammar.html).

 If you want more control over the user interface, e.g. to create one for a specific work flow, you may want to create a custom client.
 Documentation about this is being worked on.